masa16/pwrake1/README.md

 * Parallelize all tasks; no need to modify Rakefile, no need to use `multitask`.
 * Tasks are executed in the given number of worker threads.
 * Remote exuecution using SSH.
+* Pwrake is an extension to Rake, not patch to Rake: Rake and Pwrake coexist.
-* Locality-aware node-selection for Gfarm file system.
+* High parallel I/O performance using Gfarm file system.

 ## Installation